park-junha/where-to/README.md

 Where To is a web broswer extension that replaces your New Tab with a customizable, personalized interface.

-Where To is currently in alpha.
+Where To is now out of beta.
 You can download it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/where-to/kdhcodpjaffhbbphkahnkbllddjihima) or [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/where-to/)!

 The following technologies are used:
 - **Framework**: React